.280 British: After .280

 In the late 1960s, a version of the .280 British was created using a 6.25 mm bullet in a necked-down .280 British case.
 It was designed in response to experiments in the U.K. trying to find an ideal military small-arms round.
 Large caliber bullets were calculated to need more energy to penetrate various levels of body armor to inflict disabling wounds on soldiers.
 Out of several "optimum solutions" ranging from 4.5 mm to 7 mm, the 6.25 mm was the preferred solution.
 The 100 gr bullet had a muzzle velocity of 2,680 ft/s and 2,160 J of muzzle energy.
 While the 7.62×51mm NATO required 700 J of force on impact to penetrate helmets and heavy body armor, the 6.25 mm required only 580 J of impact force to deliver the same penetration effects out to 600 m.
 It remained effective for a longer distance and produced recoil closer to that of the 5.56×45mm NATO.
 However, it was not designed for very long range and its bullet was relatively light.
 Testing of the 6.25×43mm was conducted from 1969 to 1971, when development ceased in favor of the smaller 4.85×49mm.

-In April 2022 in recognition of the decreased effectiveness of the NATO 5.56mm round particularly against personnel in body armour the American Army let a ten year contract to Sig Sauer for production of the XM5 rifle, XM250 Automatic rifle and 6.8mm (.277”) cartridge.